Home > > Collateral Loans

 This is because the bank uses the value of the land plus the cost of construction as the total purchase value.

-So this means when purchasing land you need to do your research and ensure that the price that the seller is requesting is less than or close to the value of the land.
+So, this means when purchasing land, you need to do your research and ensure that the price that the seller is requesting is less than or close to the value of the land.

-Other questions you need to ask are:
+Other questions you should ask are: